alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/0450b580-f6f0-43f1-a04c-175d9286d7ac)

-> ****Analysis:**** In the key of C#, both track count and average streams are highest, suggesting it’s a popular choice that also performs well.
-E is the next most successful key despite fewer tracks.
-Keys like G# and G have many tracks but lower average streams, suggesting they’re used frequently but are less associated with hits.
+> ****Analysis:**** We can observe that **C#** stands out both in terms of having the highest number of tracks (120) and average stream counts (604,280,249).
+This suggests that not only is C# a popular key for songwriters, but tracks in this key are also consistently popular among listeners.
+Meanwhile, **E** has the second highest average stream count, despite having only 62 tracks.
+This could mean that while not as commonly used, this key tends to produce hits when it is.
+On the other hand, **G#** (96 tracks) and **G** (91 tracks) have a high number of tracks but did not achieve the same level of average streams as C# or E. This suggests that although these keys are frequently used, they might not be associated with as many hit songs or high-engagement tracks.
+Meanwhile, keys with fewer tracks, such as **D#** (33 tracks) and **A#** (57 tracks), have a high average stream count, suggesting that while these keys are less common, they might be associated with distinctive or high-quality songs that resonate well with listeners.

 <br>